Prehistory of nakedness and clothing: Origin of clothing

-The current empirical evidence for the origin of clothing is from a 2010 study published in Molecular Biology and Evolution.
-That study indicates that the habitual wearing of clothing began at some point in time between 83,000 years ago and 170,000 years ago based upon a genetic analysis indicating when clothing lice diverged from their head louse ancestors.
-This information suggests that the use of clothing likely originated with anatomically modern humans in Africa prior to their migration to colder climates, allowing them to do so.
+A 2010 study published in Molecular Biology and Evolution indicates that the habitual wearing of clothing began at some point in time between 83,000 years ago and 170,000 years ago based upon a genetic analysis indicating when clothing lice diverged from their head louse ancestors.
+That information suggests that the use of clothing likely originated with anatomically-modern humans in Africa prior to their migration to colder climates, which made the migration possible.

 Some of the technology for what is now called clothing may have originated to make other types of adornment, including jewelry, body paint, tattoos, and other body modifications, "dressing" the naked body without concealing it.
-According to Mark Leary and Nicole R. Buttermore, body adornment is one of the changes that occurred in the late Paleolithic (40,000 to 60,000 years ago) in which humans became not only anatomically modern, but also behaviorally modern and capable of self-reflection and symbolic interaction.
+According to Mark Leary and Nicole R. Buttermore, body adornment is one of the changes that occurred in the late Paleolithic (40,000 to 60,000 years ago) in which humans became not only anatomically modern but also behaviorally modern and capable of self-reflection and symbolic interaction.
 More recent studies place the use of adornment at 77,000 years ago in South Africa, and 90,000—100,000 years ago in Israel and Algeria.
 While modesty may be a factor, often overlooked purposes for body coverings are camouflage used by hunters, body armor, and costumes used to impersonate "spirit-beings".

 The origin of complex, fitted clothing required the invention of fine stone knives for cutting skins into pieces, and the eyed needle for sewing.
 This was done by Cro-Magnons, who migrated to Europe around 35,000 years ago.
 The Neanderthal occupied the same region, but became extinct in part because they could not make fitted garments, but draped themselves with crudely cut skins—based upon their simple stone tools—which did not provide the warmth needed to survive as the climate grew colder in the Last Glacial Period.
-In addition to being less functional, the simple wrappings would not have been habitually worn by Neanderthal due to their being more cold-tolerant than Homo sapiens, and would not have acquired the secondary functions of decoration and promoting modesty.
+In addition to being less functional, the simple wrappings would not have been habitually worn by Neanderthal because they were more tolerant to the cold than Homo sapiens and would not have acquired the secondary functions of decoration and promoting modesty.

-The earliest archeological evidence of fabric clothing is inferred from representations in figurines in the southern Levant dated between 11,700 and 10,500 years ago.
-The surviving examples of woven cloth are linen from Egypt dated 5,000 BCE, although knotted or twisted flax fibers have been found as early as 7000 BCE.
+The earliest archeological evidence of fabric clothing is inferred from representations in figurines in the southern Levant, dated between 11,700 and 10,500 years ago.
+The surviving examples of woven cloth are linen from Egypt dated 5000 BCE although knotted or twisted flax fibers have been found as early as 7000 BCE.

-While adults are rarely completely naked in modern societies, covering at least their genitals, adornments and clothing often emphasize, enhance, or otherwise call attention to the sexuality of the body.
+Adults are rarely completely naked in modern societies and cover at least their genitals, but adornments and clothing often emphasize, enhance, or otherwise call attention to the sexuality of the body.